Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Introduction

 \section{Introduction}

-Recently, approaches to program verification by means of \emph{logically constrained term rewrite systems} (LCTRSs, for short)~\cite{KN13frocos} are well investigated~\cite{FKN17tocl,WM18,CL18,NW18vstte,KN18eptcs,KNS19ss,CLB23,MNKS23wst,KNM25jlamp}.
-LCTRSs are useful models of not only functional but also imperative programs.
+Recently, program verification approaches using \emph{logically constrained term rewrite systems} (LCTRSs, for short)~\cite{KN13frocos} have been extensively investigated~\cite{FKN17tocl,WM18,CL18,NW18vstte,KN18eptcs,KNS19ss,CLB23,MNKS23wst,KNM25jlamp,MFK25}.
+LCTRSs are effective models of both functional and imperative programs.
 For instance, equivalence checking by means of LCTRSs is useful to ensure the correctness of terminating functions (cf.~\cite{FKN17tocl}).
 Since the reduction of rewrite systems is in general non-deterministic, rewrite systems are reasonable models of concurrent programs.
-A transformation of sequential programs into LCTRSs~\cite{FKN17tocl,KN18eptcs} has been extended to concurrent programs~\cite{ KNM25jlamp}.
+A transformation of sequential programs into LCTRSs~\cite{FKN17tocl,KN18eptcs} has been extended to concurrent programs~\cite{KNM25jlamp}.
 In addition, a method for runtime-error verification by means of \emph{all-path reachability analysis} of LCTRSs has been developed for, e.g., race and starvation freedom~\cite{KN23jlamp,KN23padl,KN24rp}.

 An \emph{all-path reachability} (APR, for short) \emph{predicate} over an object set $A$ is a pair $\ReachPred{P}{Q}$ of a \emph{source} set $P$ and a \emph{target} set $Q$, which are subsets of $A$.
-The APR predicate is said to be \emph{partially valid} (or \emph{demonically valid}~\cite{CL18}) w.r.t.\ a rewrite system $\cA$ if every finite \emph{execution path}---a maximal reduction sequence---of $\cA$ starting from any element $s$ in $P$ includes an element in $Q$.
-Partial validity of $\ReachPred{P}{Q}$ w.r.t.\ $\cA$ means that every finite execution from $P$ eventually reaches $Q$.
-The \emph{APR problem} w.r.t.\ $\cA$ is a problem to determine whether given APR predicates are partially valid w.r.t.\ $\cA$ or not.
+The APR predicate is said to be \emph{partially valid} (or \emph{demonically valid}~\cite[Definition~5]{CL18}) w.r.t.\ a rewrite system $\cR$, the reduction of which is defined over $A$, if every finite \emph{execution path}---a maximal reduction sequence---of $\cR$ starting from any element $s$ in $P$ includes an element in $Q$.
+Partial validity of $\ReachPred{P}{Q}$ w.r.t.\ $\cR$ means that every terminating execution from $P$ eventually reaches $Q$.
+The \emph{APR problem} w.r.t.\ $\cR$ is a problem to determine whether given APR predicates are partially valid w.r.t.\ $\cR$ or not.